 There are a wide range of courses available and this can seem overwhelming.
 In order to make your choice, you should think carefully about the following:

-The Purple Door website provides links to online directories of postgraduate courses searchable by type, subject, location and institution.
+The Careers and Employability website provides links to online directories of postgraduate courses searchable by type, subject, location and institution.

 How do I apply for courses?